Pereira upsets Ankalaev with first round TKO in title rematch at UFC 320

 The three judges scored it for Dvalishvili: 49-45, 49-45 and 49-46.

 The most anticipated action of the main card began with a light heavyweight war between Prochazka (32-5-1) and Khalil Rountree Jr (15-7-0).
-With a loss likely in the balance late in the third, Prochazka landed a devastating combination that knocked Rountree out cold with two minutes left on the clock.
+With a loss likely in the balance late in the third, the Czech fighter landed a devastating combination that knocked Rountree out cold with two minutes left on the clock.

 Rountree gained an early advantage by landing multiple series of high-calibre combinations in the first round that left Prochazka clearly stumbling into the second.
 The exchanges also tired Rountree, allowing Prochazka a chance to find a window with his third-round explosion.